mshwery/minimalist-api/README.md

 - [ ] Add versioning support
 - [ ] Add tests
 - [ ] Support `PATCH` partial updates for tasks and lists
-- [ ] Postman Runner button in README
+- [x] "Run in Postman" button in README
 - [ ] Consider authN and authZ implementations
 - [ ] Dockerize?
 Deal with Postgres persistence